desmos-labs/primer/phases/phase-1/challenges/level-2.md

 4. Commit the changes, push them to your forked repo and create a pull request.
 If you do not know to to create one, refer to the [GitHub Pull Requests guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Like a post
-Likes are Desmos' way of allowing users express their appreciation towards an already existing post, either created by them or by another user.
+Likes are Desmos' way for users expressing their appreciation towards an existing post, either created by the post authors or by another users.

-Differently from posts, likes can be removed using the _unlike_ transaction.
-However, once you like a post on the chain a trace will be left forever and clients can also decide to ignore unlikes showing just the original likes.
-In the end, make sure to really like a post before liking it on Desmos as likes will be forever.
+Different from posts, likes can be removed using the _unlike_ transaction.
+However, once you like a post on the chain a trace will be left forever and clients can decide to ignore unlikes and showing just the original likes.
+In the end, make sure you really like a post before liking it on Desmos as likes will be forever.

 ### Liking a post
 #### Retrieving a post id